Kingdom of Ireland: Stuart Ireland

 In 1603 James VI King of Scots became James I of England and Ireland, uniting the Kingdoms of England, Scotland and Ireland in a personal union.
 James established the Plantation of Ulster in 1606, the largest of all English and Scottish plantations in Ireland.
-Its legacy can be seen today, as most of Ulster remains a part of the United Kingdom, and retains a Protestant and Pro-Union majority in its population.
+It had a lasting legacy; into the 20th century, most of Ulster had a Protestant and Pro-Union majority in its population.

 The political order of the kingdom was interrupted by the Wars of the Three Kingdoms starting in 1639.
 During the subsequent interregnum period, England, Scotland and Ireland were ruled as a republic until 1660.
 This period saw the rise of the loyalist Irish Catholic Confederation within the kingdom and, from 1653, the creation of the republican Commonwealth of England, Scotland and Ireland.
 The kingdom's order was restored 1660 with the restoration of Charles II.
 Without any public dissent, Charles's reign was backdated to his father's execution in 1649.